Exit 185 to Route 66 relics on old road

 He lost everything but escaped with singed hair, said Felix Mansene, 72, former owner of the nearby Roadhouse Bar & Grill that opened in 1996.

 Junior was well accepted in Bellemont despite his eccentricities.
-He was described as“an odd duck” and there were indications he was a hoarder.
+He was described as“an odd duck” and it seems he was a hoarder.
 The bar was full of piles of years-old newspapers, cigarette packs and cases of empty beer cans stacked along the walls.